A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Maine, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 almost one in three students earning a Master’s or PhD degree in STEM from the state’s research-intensive universities were foreign-born.
-Almost 42 percent of students earning PhDs in STEM fields from Maine schools were non-citizens.
+For Maine, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2013 roughly one in four students earning a Master’s or PhD degree in STEM from the state’s research-intensive universities were foreign-born.
+Almost one in three students earning PhDs in STEM fields from Maine schools were non-citizens.
+By 2020, Maine will need to fill 23,630 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Maine